Menu

 Traveling in summer with friends or family is a great idea, and if you have chosen Vietnam as your destination, here is our selection of the best places to visit in July.

-Discover the beauty of the rice terraces of North-West Vietnam in July.
-This region is renowned for its breathtaking scenery, including rice terraces that stretch as far as the eye can see in places such as Hà Giang, Sapa, Cao Bang and Yen Bai.
-The majestic mountain ranges of the Northwest create a spectacular backdrop, providing travelers with an unforgettable experience.
+Discover the beauty of the rice terraces of Northwest and Northeast Vietnam in July.
+This region is renowned for its breathtaking scenery, including rice terraces that stretch as far as the eye can see in places such as Hà Giang, Sapa, Cao Bang and Mu Cang Chai, Yen Bai.
+The majestic mountain ranges of the Northwest-east Vietnam create a spectacular backdrop, providing travelers with an unforgettable experience.

 In addition to the breathtaking panoramas, North-West Vietnam is also renowned for its ethnic diversity.
 Fascinating ethnic groups, such as the Hmong, Dao, Tay and Dzao, have resided here for generations.
 Travelers can immerse themselves in their culture, learn about their traditions, and have the unique experience of staying with locals at a homestay in Vietnam.